juxor/afaq/markdown/secH2.md

 town, of creating resistance funds against the exploiters, of giving more solidarity to the workers' organisations of each town and of putting them in contact with those of other towns, of federating them . . .
-Workers' solidarity must no longer be an empty word by practised each day between all trades and all nations."_ [quoted by Cahm, **Op.
+Workers' solidarity must no longer be an empty word but practised each day between all trades and all nations."_ [quoted by Cahm, **Op.
 Cit.**, pp. 255-6]

 As can be seen, Kropotkin was well aware of the importance of popular, mass,